ravinsinnasami/cs50x/Week 1 (Scratch)/README.md

 - File that holds C codes ends with **.c**.
 - C codes are compiled using the command `make filename`
   - filename ends with .c but not required to be used when compiling
+  - everytime change is made, the `make` command must be re-run
 - compiled file is run using `./filename`
   - `./` means in current directory
   - `filename` is same as the .c filename without the extension